The MMR vaccine is very safe and most side effects are mild and short-lived.

 About 3 to 4 weeks after having the MMR injection, 1 in 50 children develop a mild form of mumps.

-This includes swelling of the glands in the cheek, neck or under the jaw, and lasts for a day or two.
+This includes swelling of the glands in the cheek, neck or under the jaw, and lasts for a day or 2.

 Rare side effects of the MMR vaccine